Seol Sojeo jeon: Plot

-During the reign of Emperor Renzong of the Song Dynasty in China, there was a man named Seol Munbaek who held a government position in the Ministry of Personnel.
-After he began his government position, he had a daughter named Wolae whose spirit was as excellent and outstanding as that of a hero’s.
-At the age of three, Wolae’s mother passes away.
+During the reign of Emperor Renzong of the Song dynasty in China, there was a man named Seol Munbaek who held a government position in the Ministry of Personnel.
+After he began his government position, he had a daughter named Wolae whose spirit was as excellent and outstanding as that of a hero's.
+At the age of three, Wolae's mother passes away.
 Her father does not remarry and Wolae, when she turns ten years old, starts to manage their household all on her own as efficiently and capably as an adult.
-One day, Choe Hun, a powerful man within the royal cart, sends a request to Seol Munbaek in order to arrange a marriage between Seol Wolae and his son.
+One day, Choe Hun, a powerful man within the royal cart, sends a request to Seol Munbaek to arrange a marriage between Seol Wolae and his son.
 However, Seol Munbaek rejects this request and Choe Hun becomes spiteful and starts to harbor a desire for revenge.
 Afterwards, Choe Hun attempts to rape Lady Jeong, the wife of Confucian Scholar Yi Hyeon, but Lady Jeong escapes, managing to leave behind a letter written in her blood before she commits suicide.
-Upon hearing of Yi Hyeon’s circumstances, Seol Munbaek writes an appeal to the king calling for the punishment of Choe Hun.
-Choe Hun’s brother-in-law discovers Seol Munbaek’s plan and informs Choe Hun who proceeds to falsely accuse Seol Munbaek instead.
+Upon hearing of Yi Hyeon's circumstances, Seol Munbaek writes an appeal to the king calling for the punishment of Choe Hun.
+Choe Hun's brother-in-law discovers Seol Munbaek's plan and informs Choe Hun who proceeds to falsely accuse Seol Munbaek instead.
 Seol Munbaek is thus banished to the North Sea.
 Seol Wolae, now alone, is coerced by Choe Hun into marrying his son.
 She pretends to accept her fate, but instead sends her devoted maid in her place to get married.
 After the nuptials, she and her maid, Yeohwan, disguise themselves as men and escape to Cheongam Temple where Seol Wolae begins studying military strategies and the martial arts.
-One day, a person visits the temple and is impressed by Seol Wolae’s immense spirit and strength and recommends that she take the civil service examination.
-In order to clear her father’s name from the false charge, Seol Wolae changes her name to “Seolgyeong” and takes the civil service examination.
+One day, a person visits the temple and is impressed by Seol Wolae's immense spirit and strength and recommends that she take the civil service examination.
+To clear her father's name from the false charge, Seol Wolae changes her name to "Seolgyeong" and takes the civil service examination.
 After she places first in the examination, she sends a message to the king informing him of the situation between her father and Choe Hun.
 The king comes to learn the truth and thus banishes Choe Hun and extols the chastity and faithfulness of Madame Jeong, who committed suicide to protect her virtue.
 He also releases Seol Munbaek from his sentence of exile and decides to make Seol Wolae his son-in-law.
 Seol Wolae first goes to retrieve her father from his place of exile, and then proceeds to send a message to the emperor revealing her true identity as a woman and humbly begs for his forgiveness.
 The king is impressed by her and marries her to the crown prince while also promoting Seol Munbaek to a higher government position.
 Seol Wolae has eight boys and three girls and dies shortly after her husband passes away.